laravel-enso/select/README.md

 	`pivotParams` - list of parameters (ids) from pivot tables. format: pivotParams: { 'table': { id: value } } (optional) `customParams` - anything.
 Using customParams implies that you rewrite the 'getOptionsList' method from the SelectListBuilder Trait.
 You must use the static::buildSelectList method in order to format the query result in the expected format. (optional)

-### Can publish
+### Publishes

  - `php artisan vendor:publish --tag=select-component` - publishes the VueJS component
- - `php artisan vendor:publish --tag=update` - a common alias for when wanting to update the VueJS component, once a newer version is released
+ - `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released

+### Notes

+The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

 ### Contributions